luisrodrigues154/Cyber-Security/Reverse-engineering.md

 1. This is a mess because the decompilers only allow until python 3.8 (the default installation is now 3.9)
 2. The .pyc's might have broken magic numbers
    - Magic number for version: ```python -c "import importlib.util; from binascii import hexlify, unhexlify; print(hexlify(importlib.util.MAGIC_NUMBER))" ```
-   - Edit with hexedit (the ouput is a direct map, not in LE)
+   - Edit with hexeditor (the ouput is a direct map, not in LE)

 <br>